rafalp/Misago/README.rst

 Don't use this branch in production!
 ====================================

-This branch contains in-development code of next major Misago release, 0.6.
-If you are looking at running "real" forum on Misago, please use latest 0.5 release instead.
+This branch contains in-development code of next major Misago release, 0.6. **It's not feature-complete.** If you are looking at running "real" forum on Misago, please use latest 0.5 release instead.

 **There is no update path for 0.6 installations!**